 - In the opening chapters of Girl Genius, we find out that poor Agatha Clay was raised by two characters who aren't really her parents, and their identities are clues that point toward the identity of her real parents.
 But her real parents are still missing, and may be the most important people in the entire world, considering her father is one of The Heterodyne Brothers, saviors of the world and her mother is apparently the one who nearly destroyed the world.

-- Very early on in The Order of the Stick, we learn that Elan and his Evil Twin Nale's father was a conquering warlord in a distant country.
-As of Strip 723, guess who finally shows his face?
+- Near the strip's beginning, Elan and his Evil Twin Nale's father is described as a conquering warlord in a distant country.
+673 pages later, guess who finally shows his face?

 - In the Whateley Universe, Michael Waite has never known his father.
 Up until he finally manifests as a mutant and finds out that he is really a monster and his father is an Eldritch Abomination.